trh178/sudoku-solver/README.md

 This project started as a simple sudoku solver written in Haskell.

 I wanted to try an approach more like a human would think about solving a sudoku board.
 I did *not* want to just write a brute force solver.
 The result is a solver that uses the basic constraints that I personally think about when solving a board.
-Since the basic solver has been completed, there are a few other options for future improvements.

-## Currently, it can do this ##

-- Solve boards using basic row/column/box removal and uniqness checks.
-(Usually considered 'easy')
-- Solve boards requiring use of exact cover logic.
-(Usually considered 'intermediate')
-- Take input from standard in or from a list of puzzles in a file.
-- Output solved board
-- Generate basic random boards
-- Solve and generate puzzles through a web service.

-## What I would like it to eventually do ##

-- Generate puzzles taking difficulty as parameter.
-- Output list of steps, along with solved board.
-- Add a chained logic heuristic to the solver.
-(Needed to solve 'difficult' puzzles)
+Since the basic solver is pretty much complete, I have turned it into a web service and put it live on Heroku.

 ## To use the program as it stands now ##